Sky Walker (song)

-"Sky Walker" is a song by American singer Miguel featuring fellow American singer and rapper Travis Scott.
+"Sky Walker" is a song by American singer Miguel featuring American rapper Travis Scott.
 It was written by the two artists with Rogét Chahayed and Happy Perez, who produced it with Miguel.
 The song was released through ByStorm Entertainment and RCA Records on August 25, 2017, as the lead single from Miguel's fourth studio album, War & Leisure.
 A Spanish version of the song was included on his extended play Te Lo Dije (2019).

 Critical reception

 Lauren O'Neill of Vice wrote that the song has "a super chilled-out, laid back vibe in the vein that Miguel always does best".
 Mikey Fresh of Vibe thinks that the song, which he described as "trippy", "takes listeners on a smoked-out voyage complete with kush clouds and outer-body experiences".
 Carl Lamarre of Billboard called it a "celebratory song".
 Jordan Sargent of Spin described the song as "light and airy".
 He compared the song to Miguel's previous collaboration with Scott on a remix of "Waves", and opined that "Sky Walker" is "more organic".
 Michelle Geslani of Consequence of Sound wrote that "the two recapture the lushness of" the "Waves" remix.
 Mitch Findlay of HotNewHipHop regarded the song as "a solid blend of party track and introspective banger".
 Joshua Espinoza of Pigeons and Planes wrote that the song is "everything you'd expect from a Miguel record: Smooth and airy with an infectious beat that can easily be bumped in a club".
 Michael Cuby of Paper called it an "oddly perky song", and wrote that "the whole thing is quintessential end-of-the-summer BBQ vibes".
 Ryan Reed of Rolling Stone named it "a synth-driven new single" and wrote that it has "a trap-leaning beat, accented with splashes of color from a delayed electric guitar".